-When markets start to get volatile, it’s important to remember a few basic investing principles.
-As you monitor your portfolio during volatile times, make sure to keep these important factors in mind.
+In this article, we’ll unpack a few basic investing principles that are important to keep in mind when market volatility arises.
+As you monitor your portfolio during volatile times, make sure to keep these factors in mind.

 Market Volatility is Normal and it is Important Not to Overreact.

-With last week’s action, it may feel like the market has been bumpy, but when you look at markets historically it hasn’t been as extreme as it may have felt.
+With today’s action, it may feel like the market is in for a bumpy ride, but when you look at markets historically, many down days haven’t been as extreme in the long-run as it may have felt.

-Last week, both the S&P 500 and the Dow dropped more than 4%.
-Usually, the U.S. stock market declines in one out of every three years.
-When U.S. stock markets decline, the average drop is 14%.
-Volatility may feel concerning when you’re in the midst of it, but taking risk is also what drives wealth creation for stockowners.
+Usually, when the U.S. stock market declines, corrections mean an average drop of 13% and bears mean an average drop of 30.4%.
+Volatility may feel concerning when you’re in the midst of it, but taking risk and avoiding knee-jerk reactions to downturns is also what drives wealth creation for stockowners.

 During volatile market times, it’s crucial to maintain patience and discipline.
 If you’re an investor, you’re also a human – meaning that it’s not so easy to kick back and stay calm during downward volatility.
 Nobody likes to see the value of their portfolio decline.
-So if you have a financial advisor, the most important thing he or she can do for you in times like this is help you avoid making rash portfolio changes – and stay the balanced long-term course.
+So if you have a financial advisor, the most important thing he or she can do for you when the market takes an unsettling turn is help you avoid making rash portfolio changes – and stay the balanced long-term course.

 A Diversified Portfolio is the Best Way to Position for Whatever Comes Next.